Fractured Magic: Chapter Nine

 Maebhe tilted her head to one side.
 “Illyon?
 No, what did they do?”

-“I was afraid you might say that,” Gareth said.
+“I was afraid you might say that,” Gareth sighed.
 He pulled a rolled-up newspaper out of his coat pocket and passed it to Maebhe.
-“You'd better see this.”
+“You had better see this.”

-Aloud, Maebhe read: “Long-standing rivalries between Illyon and Orean came to a head earlier this week when King Nochdvor of Alfheimr was abducted by orinian soldiers.
-Several Illyon officials died in the altercation and parts of Illyon’s famous Hampstead Hall destroyed.’
+Aloud, Maebhe read: “Long-standing rivalries between Illyon and Orean came to a head earlier this week when King Nochdvor of Alfheimr was abducted from Illyon by orinian soldiers.
+Eleven Illyon officials died in the altercation and parts of the city’s famous Hampstead Hall were destroyed.’
 Oh, gods.”
 Maebhe glanced up at Gareth in horror before continuing.
-“It’s unclear how Alfheimr will respond to the attack, but the King’s nephew Leandros Nochdvor reported the event to Unity and remains in the city for reasons yet unknown.
+“It’s unclear how Alfheimr will respond to the attack, but the king’s nephew Leandros Nochdvor reported the event to Unity and remains in the city for reasons yet unknown.
 You may remember Prince Nochdvor from his father’s scandal, blah, blah…” She skimmed the rest.
-“Many believe the kidnapping was an act of defiance against Unity — oh, please!
-As if we'd be so stupid!”
+“Many believe the kidnapping was an act of defiance against Unity—oh, please!
+As if we’d be so stupid!”

-Gareth hemmed, then hawed, then eventually said, “Everyone knows how the papers like to sensationalize, but this is rooted in some fact, I'm afraid.
-I've spoken to Prince Nochdvor myself on the matter.”
+Gareth hemmed, then hawed, then eventually said, “Everyone knows how the papers like to sensationalize, but I’m afraid this is rooted in some fact.
+I’ve spoken to Prince Nochdvor myself on the matter.”

 Maebhe sat back in her chair, staring at her shredded pastry without really seeing it.
 “Fuck,” she said.